caphefalumi/WordToExcel/README.md

 ## Features

-WordToExcel offers the following key features:
+**WordToExcel** offers the following key features:

 - **Conversion**: Converts multiple-choice questions from Word documents into Excel format.
 - **Organization**: Structures questions and answer options for seamless import into Quizizz.
+- **Enhanced Option Handling**: Fine-tune question and option processing with the ability to remove 'Câu' and 'A,B,C,D' independently or together.
+- **Multiple Checkbox Support**: Use multiple checkboxes simultaneously for more control over the conversion process.
+- **User-Friendly Interface**: An intuitive graphical user interface ensures a seamless experience for users of all skill levels.
+- **Export to Excel**: Export your converted data to Excel format for further analysis or sharing.

 ## Prerequisites

-Before you get started with WordToExcel, ensure that you have the following prerequisites in place:
+Before you get started with **WordToExcel**, ensure that you have the following prerequisites in place:

 - **Python 3.x**: Make sure you have Python 3.x installed on your system.
-- **Required Libraries**: You'll need certain Python libraries, such as pandas, docx, and re.
-You can install these libraries by using the following command:
+- **Required Libraries**: You'll need certain Python libraries, such as `pandas`, `python-docx`, `regex`, `tk`, and `pywin32`.
+You can install these libraries using the following command:

   ```bash
   pip install pandas